jordanruthe/aiophyn/README.md

 # aiophyn

-An asynchronous library for Phyn Smart Water devices.
+An asynchronous library for Phyn Smart Water devices including Kohler's H2Wise+.

 This library is initially focused on supporting a Phyn integration for Home Assistant, providing: